-(1) Commission review of an application for a proposed territorial agreement, a petition for commission designation of electric service areas, or an application for resolution of an annexation-related dispute, shall be accompanied by an initial filing fee in the amount of five hundred dollars (\$500).

-- (2) In addition to the filing fee, the fee for commission review of an opposed application for approval of a proposed territorial agreement between electric service providers is set at six hundred eighty-five dollars (\$685) per hour of hearing time, subject to a minimum charge for hearing time of six hundred eighty-five dollars (\$685).
+- electric suppliers are made parties to the proceeding and shall file with the commission within twenty (20) days of the notice the following information: - (A) A response to the applicant's requested relief: - (B) The current electric rates that are charged in the proposed exclusive electric service territory; - (C) The electric supplier's estimate of the fair and reasonable compensation to be paid by the applicant for the existing distribution system within the proposed exclusive electric service territory, for any proposed acquisitions or transfers, including the valuation formulas and factors used to calculate fair and reasonable compensation; - (D) Any effect on the electric supplier's system operation, including, but not limited to, loss of load and loss of revenue; and - (E) Affirmation of compliance with the deadlines for negotiation as outlined in section 386.800, RSMo. - (4) If any of the information required by subsections (3)(A)-(E) of this rule is unavailable within twenty (20) days of the notice, the responsive pleading must be accompanied by a statement of the reasons the information is currently unavailable and a date by which it will be furnished. - (5) The application shall be accompanied by an initial filing fee in the amount of five hundred dollars (\$500). - (6) In addition to the filing fee, the fee for commission review of the application is set at six hundred eighty-five dollars (\$685) per hour of hearing time, subject to a minimum charge for hearing time of six hundred eighty-five dollars (\$685).
 There is an additional charge of three dollars and fifty cents (\$3.50) per page of transcript.
-These fees are in addition to the fees authorized by section 386.300, RSMo. - (3) The parties shall be responsible for payment of any unpaid fees on and after the effective date of the commission's report and order relating to the electric territorial agreement, designation of service areas or annexation-related application.
+These fees are in addition to the fees authorized by section 386.300, RSMo. - (7) The parties shall be responsible for payment of any unpaid fees on and after the effective date of the commission's report and order relating to the application.
 The executive director shall send an itemized billing statement to the applicants on or after the effective date of the commission's report and order.
-Responsibility for payment of the fees shall be that of the parties to the proceeding as ordered by the commission in each case. - (4) An application for commission review of proposed amendment(s) to an existing territorial agreement between electric service providers shall not be subject to the fee of five hundred dollars (\$500) specified in section (1) of this rule.
-However, the applicants shall be responsible for the payment of a fee which reflects necessary hearing time (including the minimum hearing time charge) and the transcript costs as specified in section (2) of this rule. - (5) On July 1 of each year, the filing fee and the fee per hour of evidentiary hearing time will be modified to match any percentage change in the Consumer Price Index for the twelve (12)-month period ending December 31 of the preceding year.
+Responsibility for payment of the fees shall be that of the parties to the proceeding as ordered by the commission in each case. - (8) On July 1 of each year, the filing fee and the fee per hour of evidentiary hearing time may be modified to match any percentage change in the Consumer Price Index for the twelve (12)-month period ending December 31 of the preceding year.

-AUTHORITY: sections 386.250, 386.800 and 394.312, RSMo 2000.
+AUTHORITY: sections 386.250 and 386.800, RSMo 2000.
 Original rule filed Aug.
 16, 2002, effective April 30, 2003.
+Amended: Filed Feb.
+24, 2005, effective Oct.
+30, 2005.

-Original authority: 386.250, RSMo 1939, amended 1963, 1967, 1977, 1980, 1987, 1988, 1991, 1993, 1995, 1996; 386.800, RSMo 1991; and 394.312, RSMo 1988, amended 1989.
+Original authority: 386.250, RSMo 1939, amended 1963, 1967, 1977, 1980, 1987, 1988, 1991, 1993, 1995, 1996; 386.800, RSMo 1991.